-The group of 72 people from Afghanistan and Pakistan were sleeping in the Croatian forest to get rest after several nights walking.
-Around approximately 4.00 pm, a team of “army” officers, wearing green uniforms, wakes this group up.
+A group of 72 people from Afghanistan and Pakistan were sleeping in the Croatian forest to rest after several nights walking from Bosnia.
+Around approximately 4.00 pm, a team of what the respondent described as “army” officers, wearing green uniforms, wakes this group up.
 The interviewee thinks that the officers found them through the use of cameras.
-They ask them to wake up and what they are doing there.
-One of the officers asks who of the group can speak english.
+They ask them to wake up and ask what they are doing there.
+One of the officers asks who of the group can speak English.
 No one answers.
 The officers then ask them to stand and they call another law-enforcement team to come to take them.

 “That bus, he closed the van, one is 25 person all together, three hours.
 And he don’t open the van, putting bum, bum, bum (miming beating actions) open van and all throw up.
 No light, it is closed.
 It is hot.
 Same like it’s closed everything.
 Don’t have air, everybody throw up.
 No sit, they have sit for six person there [indicating with his hands both sides of the van] and all down.
 He (the translator speaks of the interviewee) is sitting on leg of people.
 He want feeling like [throwing up] everybody.
 Maybe one/two person [could] die because it don’t have oxygen and [police] don’t listen.”

 They drive for three hours.
 When they arrive at the Bosnian border, the police make people exit the van two by two.
 It is between 11.00pm and 12.00am when they exit the van.
 Most of the group is barefoot, their shoes and socks having been taken by the officers where they were caught.